Estimated reading time: 8 minutes

 Here are some of the approaches you can take if dirty panels become a problem for you:

-- If you are uncomfortable cleaning the panels yourself, you can also enlist the aid of a cleaning service.
+- If you are uncomfortable cleaning the panels yourself, you can enlist the aid of a cleaning service.

-Even though your panels are expensive and sensitive in some ways, they definitely should be waterproof, so don ’t worry about rain or getting panels too wet when cleaning them.
+Even though your panels are expensive and sensitive in some ways, they definitely should be waterproof, so don ’t worry about getting panels wet when cleaning them.
 A panel’s solar cells are protected by a metal frame, specialized sealant, a layer of glass on the front side, and a backsheet made from durable, polymer-based material.

 4. Are wind, hail, hurricanes, etc., likely to damage my system?